Christmas bin strike warning in Glasgow as pay offer rejected

 Refuse workers have been on strike for eight days over pay and conditions with the dispute due to end at midnight.

-Glasgow City Council earlier said it had hoped the new offer would improve local workforce relationships and bring unions further into the decision- making process.
+Glasgow City Council earlier said it had hoped the new offer would improve local workforce relationships and bring unions further into the decision-making process.

+GMB Scotland senior organiser Keir Greenaway said: "It's taken a strike to get Glasgow's leadership in the room and acknowledge the council's chronic low pay problems, the waste crisis in our communities, and the toxic management culture in the cleansing department.

+"Strikes are a consequence of workers feeling undervalued, disrespected, and ignored for too long, and it's clear that a few days of talks and the initial outcomes from this aren't enough to remedy the impact of a decade of cuts."

-GMB Scotland senior organiser Keir Greenaway said: "Our members in cleansing, like so many of their colleagues in other services like home care, school support, parks and gardens, and Glasgow Life, are the backbone of the city's workforce but they are struggling on wages that simply do not make ends meet.
+He said workers in cleansing, as well as those in home care, school support, parks and gardens, and Glasgow Life, were "the backbone of the city's workforce" but were "struggling on wages that simply do not make ends meet".

-"It's why our members have demanded a fresh ballot, which could mean a second wave of strikes in the run-up to Christmas.
-They want more to be done to properly value key workers and to tackle the significant service and workforce challenges facing their city.
+Mr Greenway added: "Our members have demanded a fresh ballot, which could mean a second wave of strikes in the run-up to Christmas.
+They want more to be done to properly value key workers and to tackle the significant service and workforce challenges facing their city."

-"That's something the council, Cosla and ultimately the Scottish government should reflect on today because it's very clear this anger isn't going away until these problems are confronted."
+The council had offered to review the value of pay for all workers on the lowest grades, currently earning less than £20,000 a year, as part of the process to remove pay and grading system.

+It also offered to pursue investment for cleansing infrastructure and resources to tackle the city's waste crisis, alongside new employee development and well-being measures to address management mistreatment of staff.

+However, it refused union demands for a one-off "Glasgow payment" for all employees on Grade 1, 2 and 3 as a means of addressing the cost-of-living crisis it said was being faced by many workers.

-Earlier, GMB members held a rally in the city's George Square, which was attended by former Labour leader Jeremy Corbyn who said the workers should be "thanked" for the work they did.
+Earlier, GMB members held a rally in the city's George Square, which was attended by former Labour leader Jeremy Corbyn.

+Mr Corbyn told BBC Scotland: "I take my hat off to them.
+I think they've done an amazing job of educating the public about how important refuse collection is, about explaining that they are getting lower pay than other people working in other neighbouring refuse collection areas and their heads are held high.

+"I think it's very important that the eyes of the world are on Glasgow and therefore it's very important that workers in Glasgow, such as refuse workers, are properly paid and treated properly."